Skoda Scala Review 2025

 +Comfortable and secure on the road, roomy cabin and a big boot, more affordable than the competition and even many smaller cars.

--Unexciting to drive, fair bit of road and wind noise at speed, some cheap cabin materials, some items of standard kit are missing, very basic infotainment on entry-level car.
+-Unexciting to drive, fair bit of road and wind noise at speed, some cheap cabin materials, very basic infotainment on early entry-level cars, these are missing some items of standard kit, too.

 Insurance Group 14